jnunyez/kindk8s-open5gs/README.md

 docker-compose-light.yml
 ```

-2. ALL-IN-ONE EPC: All the elments of the EPC in one container (no dissagregation here).
+2. Allinone EPC: All the elments of the EPC in one container (no dissagregation here).
+An additional container for the DB appliance (mongo-db) and another one for the front-end dashboard of the db.
 Ideal for a quickly having a full EPC to test.

 ```
 - ./config-allinone/